 According to the Administration for Community Living, it is estimated that “10 percent of elderly adults face abuse, neglect or exploitation annually.”
-The nursing home abuse attorneys at Tittle & Perlmuter want to help hold nursing homes accountable for their actions and bring compensation to the families of loved ones who experienced neglect.
+Nursing home abuse attorneys want to help hold nursing homes accountable for their actions and bring compensation to the families of loved ones who experienced neglect.

 “it is both required and expected that nursing facilities will report any and all allegations of abuse or neglect to ensure resident safety.”

 “the willful infliction of injury, unreasonable confinement, intimidation, or punishment with resulting physical harm, pain or mental anguish.”